km1832010-sudo/OverTheWire-Writeups/Bandit/Bandit0-1/writeup.md.md

 #### Prerequisites:

-ls command: ls stands for list, and what it does is list all files and directories in the current directory(think of a directory as a folder).
+**ls command**: ls stands for list, and what it does is list all files and directories in the current directory(think of a directory as a folder).
 Commonly, it is used with both the -l and -a flags.
 The -l allows you to see some of the details of the files, and -a allows you to see hidden files and directories(they start with a ".").
 The syntax for adding these two flags is simply -la.

-cat command: The cat command prints the content of a file or files.
+**cat command**: The cat command prints the content of a file or files.
 Its syntax is cat followed by the file name/address.